confluentinc/tutorials/handling-null-values-in-avro-and-protobuf/kafka/README.md

 }
 ```

-Now, if you run the code using `./gradlew runAvroProducer`, you will see that the producer "hangs" and does not produce events.
+Now, if you run the code using `gradle runAvroProducer`, you will see that the producer does not produce events.
 If Avro schemas are to accept null values they need it set explicitly on the field.

 How about null values in Protobuf schema fields?
 See: `handling-null-values/kafka/code/src/main/proto/purchase.proto`: